rohitgulam/wall-of-opensource/README.md

 The only thing that you're required to do is add your own card that has your details.
 Like down below :point_down:

+Important point to be considerd
+*New card must be added on the bottom, after the last current card.
+Not among existing cards*

 ![1](https://user-images.githubusercontent.com/83160332/180177578-8bfa6b2e-424f-4496-8e94-44bf7c4f7237.jpeg)